MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-synapse.md

 ## Prerequisites

-The following prerequisites must be met to configure the connection from Customer Insights to Azure Synapse.
+The following prerequisites must be met to configure the connection from Dynamics 365 Customer Insights to Azure Synapse.

 > [!IMPORTANT]
 > Make sure to set all **role assignments** as described.

 ## Prerequisites in Customer Insights

 * You have an **Administrator** role in Customer Insights.
-Learn more about [user permissions in audience insights](permissions.md#assign-roles-and-permissions).
+Learn more about [user permissions in Customer Insights](permissions.md#assign-roles-and-permissions).

 In Azure:

 - An active Azure subscription.

-- If using a new Azure Data Lake Storage Gen2 account, the *service principal for audience insights* needs **Storage Blob Data Contributor** permissions.
-Learn more about [connecting to an Azure Data Lake Storage with a service principal for audience insights](connect-service-principal.md).
+- If using a new Azure Data Lake Storage Gen2 account, the *service principal for Customer Insights* needs **Storage Blob Data Contributor** permissions.
+Learn more about [connecting to an Azure Data Lake Storage with a service principal for Customer Insights](connect-service-principal.md).
 The Data Lake Storage Gen2 **must have** [hierarchical namespace](/azure/storage/blobs/data-lake-storage-namespace) enabled.

-- On the resource group the Azure Synapse workspace is located, the *service principal* and the *user for audience insights* needs to be assigned at least **Reader** permissions.
+- On the resource group the Azure Synapse workspace is located, the *service principal* and the *user for Customer Insights* needs to be assigned at least **Reader** permissions.
 For more information, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

 - The *user* needs **Storage Blob Data Contributor** permissions on the Azure Data Lake Storage Gen2 account where the data is located and linked to the Azure Synapse workspace.
 Learn more about [using the Azure portal to assign an Azure role for access to blob and queue data](/azure/storage/common/storage-auth-aad-rbac-portal) and [Storage Blob Data Contributor permissions](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor).

 - The *[Azure Synapse workspace managed identity](/azure/synapse-analytics/security/synapse-workspace-managed-identity)* needs **Storage Blob Data Contributor** permissions on the Azure Data Lake Storage Gen2 account where the data is located and linked to the Azure Synapse workspace.
 Learn more on [using the Azure portal to assign an Azure role for access to blob and queue data](/azure/storage/common/storage-auth-aad-rbac-portal) and [Storage Blob Data Contributor permissions](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor).

-- On the Azure Synapse workspace, the *service principal for audience insights* needs **Synapse Administrator** role assigned.
+- On the Azure Synapse workspace, the *service principal for Customer Insights* needs **Synapse Administrator** role assigned.
 For more information, see [How to set up access control for your Synapse workspace](/azure/synapse-analytics/security/how-to-set-up-access-control).

 ## Connect to data lake databases in Azure Synapse Analytics